Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20200603: The default 16x4 LCD layout will no longer show the estimated time remaining in a print.
+(Only the elapsed time will be shown.)
+If the old behavior is desired one can customize the menu display with that information (see the description of display_data in config/example-extras.cfg for details).

 20200531: The default USB vendor/product id is now 0x1d50/0x614e.
 These new ids are reserved for Klipper (thanks to the openmoko project).
 This change should not require any config changes, but the